 - Knowingly coerce or induce a child who they know to be less than 15 years of age to expose the breasts of a female child through the Internet or other electronic means for the purpose of arousing or gratifying the sexual desire of anyone, including the child

-There are no mandatory minimum sentencing requirements for any of these charges in Stone County, MO.
-In addition to imprisonment, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Furthermore, if you are convicted of a sex crime in Stone County, MO, you may be obligated to register as a sex offender.
-The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Stone County, MO attorneys are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
-Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.
+There is no mandatory minimum sentencing for any of these charges in Stone County, MO.
+Additional sentencing options may also include probation, mandatory counseling, and restitution to the victim.
+Also, if you are convicted of a sex crime in Stone County, MO, you will likely be required to register as a sex offender.
+The length of time you have to remain on the registry will depend on your age and the nature of the crime.
+We will work hard to dismiss or reduce your charges to ones that don’t require sex offender registry.
+Additionally, our skilled Stone County, MO lawyers may be able to help petition for your removal under Missouri Revised Statutes § 589.041.

-If you are facing any of the above charges in Stone County, MO, call Combs Waterkotte right now at (314) 900-HELP or fill out our online contact form to speak with one of our attorneys about your case.
+Give Combs Waterkotte a call right now if you are facing any of the above allegations in Stone County, MO or fill out our online contact form to talk to one of our lawyers about your case.

-If you’re accused of sexual misconduct in Stone County or any other part of Missouri, it is imperative to be aware of your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Furthermore, you have the right to a fair trial in accordance with the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.
+If you find yourself facing allegations of sexual misconduct in Stone County or any other part of Missouri, it is imperative to be aware of your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Also, you have the right to a fair trial in accordance with the Sixth Amendment, due process under the 14th Amendment, and protection against self-incrimination under the Fifth Amendment.

 - Investigation